pkimber/aliuacademy_org/docs/source/install.rst

   Click on the *Start* button, select *All Programs*, *AliuAcademy*, and click on *AliuAcademy*.

-Right click on the *AliuAcademy* icon in the task bar and click *Start Server*.
+Right click on the *AliuAcademy* icon in the task bar:

+  Click *Start Server*.

 If you get Firewall warnings, allow *AliuAcademy* through.

-Right click on the *AliuAcademy* icon in the task bar and click *Load in browser*.
+Right click on the *AliuAcademy* icon in the task bar:

+  Click *Load in browser*.

 Videos and Course Material
 ==========================